arduent/HTTP-Message-Signer/README.md

 ## Known issues
 Currently not implemented is the special handling of the `cookie` and `set-cookie` headers when using the `sf` modifier.
 For further information please see https://httpwg.org/http-extensions/draft-ietf-httpbis-retrofit.html and https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-20 (or later).
 It is planned to implement this once RFC6265bis is finalised as a new RFC.

-Also not currently implemented are some of the signature algorithms; as we're currently focused primarily on rsa-sha256 and ed25519; and coverage of some algorithms in PHP is limited.

 Pull requests welcome.

 ## License